cloudposse/terraform-aws-components/modules/eks/karpenter/docs/v1alpha-to-v1beta-migration.md

   the NodePool.
 - The old `ttl_seconds_after_empty` is now `disruption.consolidate_after`.
-- The old `ttl_seconds_until_expired` is now `disruption.max_instance_lifetime` to align with the EC2 Auto Scaling Group terminology, although Karpenter calles it `expiresAfter`.
+- The old `ttl_seconds_until_expired` is now `disruption.max_instance_lifetime` to align with the EC2 Auto Scaling Group terminology, although Karpenter calls it `expiresAfter`.
 - `spec.template.spec.kubelet` settings are not yet supported by this component.
 - `settings.aws.enablePodENI` and `settings.aws.enableENILimitedPodDensity`, which you may have previously set via `chart_values`, have been dropped by Karpenter.